MetaCell/PsyNeuLinkView/README.md

 The application should open up succesfully after this.
 An icon will be visible on the Desktop as well.

-# Installing on MAC
+# Manual installation on MAC

-Download bash script to install [here](https://raw.githubusercontent.com/MetaCell/PsyNeuLinkView/feature/PSYNEU-140/package/mac_installer.sh).
+Download bash script to install [here](https://raw.githubusercontent.com/MetaCell/PsyNeuLinkView/develop/package/mac_installer.sh).
 It's recommended to download it in your home directory.

 On terminal, go to your home directory